By now, most people have heard that baseball star José Fernández died in a boating accident early Sunday morning, September 25, 2016.

 As the state with the most coastline—besides Alaska—Florida is a popular place for recreational boating.
 Florida is hot and sunny, boating is relaxing and fun.
 But the recreational activity has its own inherent risks and dangers.

-than something like driving a car or motorcycle.
+Boating creates a whole different set of issues than something like driving a car or motorcycle.
 Boats do not have their own lanes, making collisions more likely.
 Boats are also getting more and more powerful, creating more speed and more danger.
 Boats do not have seatbelts, for obvious reasons, but this increases the risk of flying out at high speeds.
 Boating also creates situations in which an object can be hidden from view.
-While driving a car a hazard can’t exactly be tucked away under the road.
+While driving a car a hazard can't exactly be tucked away under the road.
 Take these things into account—plus unpredictable weather, inexperienced drivers, congested waterways, drinking while boating, and crowded vessels—and you have a recipe for potential serious injury or death.

 Like the story above, it is also possible for your loved one to die in a boating accident.
 Whether or not the above story involves negligence, faulty equipment, or intentional acts is not known.
 However, these things do happen and happen often.